-Overall, it is easy to install and offers an extremely wide range of customization options, including the possibility to set up multiple profiles for different purposes.
+Overall, it is easy to install and offers an extensive range of customization options, including the possibility of setting up multiple profiles for different purposes.

 There is one downside, though – the controller’s speaker and audio jack will only relay audio via a wired connection.
 Furthermore, Mac users will have to pass on DS4Windows since it is, as the name implies, is only available for Windows.

 - Easy installation